In this article I’m gonna share with you how to organize a road trip through the American West – Nevada, Arizona, Utah – in the best possible way.

 Even though I’ve never exactly entered the National Park, I spent quite some time in Joshua Tree, since this area in san Bernardino County is worldwide known as one of the most mystical and spiritual places in California.
 I headed there in December 2015 to attend a spiritual retreat with Agape’s leader Micheal Beckwith and to enter the New Year in complete silence and meditation.
 Its vibes are stuck in my soul forever.
 I am so grateful that Joshua Tree exists!
 It saved me from a very dark moment of my life.

-It owns its name to the JOSHUA TREE, the common name of Yucca brevifolia, a particular type of arborescent typical of North America.
+It owes its name to the JOSHUA TREE, the common name of Yucca brevifolia, a particular type of arborescent typical of North America.

 LAS VEGAS, NEVADA